simeononsecurity/simeononsecurity.ch/content/articles/dod-manual-8140.03-cyberspace-workforce-qualification-and-management-program/index.en.md

 To support effective management, the DoD leverages existing **manpower and personnel systems** to gather and report essential workforce information.
 These systems play a crucial role in capturing and maintaining accurate data on the skills, qualifications, and readiness of cyberspace personnel.

-By leveraging these information management systems, the DoD can make informed decisions regarding the allocation of resources, training and education initiatives, and the overall development of the cyberspace workforce.
+By using these information management systems, the DoD can make informed decisions regarding the allocation of resources, training and education initiatives, and the overall development of the cyberspace workforce.
 This proactive approach enables the DoD to effectively meet mission requirements and address emerging challenges in the dynamic cyberspace domain.

 ## Conclusion